cocos/cocos-docs/en/advanced-topics/hot-update.md

 In this tutorial, we will provide a hot update workflow for Cocos Creator project.
 We have also opened `Downloader` JavaScript interface in cocos2d-x engine, so users are free to develop their own hot update solution.

 Before starting to explain in detail, developers can take a look at the directory structure of published native version of any game in Cocos Creator.
 The Creator published directory structure and cocos2d-x JS project directory is exactly the same.
-Users who have not previously familiar with cocos2d-x can refer to [Project Structure Document](http://docs.cocos2d-x.org/creator/manual/en/getting-started/project-structure.html).
-For Cocos Creator, all JS scripts will be packaged into the `src` directory, and other assets will be exported to the `res` directory.
+For Cocos Creator, all JS scripts will be packaged into the `src` directory, and other assets will be exported to the `assets` directory.

 Based on this project structure, the hot update process in this tutorial is simple:

-1. Generate the local manifest file based on the `res` and `src` directories in the native published directory.
+1. Generate the local manifest file based on the `assets` and `src` directories in the native published directory.
 2. Create a component script to be responsible for the hot update logic.
-3. After release of the game, if you need to update the version, you need to generate a set of remote asset versions, including the `res` directory, `src` directory and manifest file.
+3. After release of the game, if you need to update the version, you need to generate a set of remote asset versions, including the `assets` directory, `src` directory and manifest file.
 Then deploy these files to your server.
 4. When the hot update script detects that the server manifest version does not match local version, the hot update starts

 The example project used in the tutorial is based on the BlackJack example.
 To show the hot update process, delete the table scene in the project, set to version 1.0.0.
 And save the full version of project assets with the table scene in the `remote-assets` directory, set to version 1.1.0.
 At the beginning of the game it will check whether there is a version of the remote update, if you find a remote version the user is prompted to update.
 When update is complete, the user re-enter the game to launch the table scene.